MaxMaeder/DriveBackupV2/README.md

 You can also manually initiate a backup by running `/drivebackup backup`.

 ## Permissions
-OPs have all permissions by default
+OPs have all permissions by default.

 ### `drivebackup.reloadConfig`
-Allows user to reload the plugin's `config.yml`
+Allows user to reload the plugin's `config.yml`.

-Recommended permission holders: server owner, admins
+Recommended permission holders: server owner, admins.

 ### `drivebackup.linkAccounts`
 Allows user to link their Google Drive and/or OneDrive account to the plugin for use as the backup destination